Testing hypotheses via a mixture estimation model

-Second, the mixture approach also removes the need for artificial prior probabilities on the model indices, $\omega_1$ and $\omega_2$.
-Prior modelling only involves selecting an operational prior on $\alpha$, for instance a Beta $\mathcal{B}(a_0,a_0)$ distribution, with a wide range of acceptable values for the hyperparameter $a_0$, as demonstrated in Section \ref{sec:consix}.
-While the value of $a_0$ impacts on the posterior distribution of $\alpha$, it can be argued that (a) it nonetheless leads to an accumulation of the mass near $1$ or $0$, and (b) a sensitivity analysis on the impact of $a_0$ is straightforward to carry out.
-Moreover, in most settings, this approach can be easily calibrated by a parametric bootstrap experiment providing a posterior distribution of $\alpha$ under each of the models under comparison.
-The prior predictive error can therefore be directly estimated and can drive the choice of the hyperparameter $a_0$, if need be.
+First, if the data were indeed generated from model $\MF_1$, then the Bayesian estimate of the weight $\alpha$ and the posterior probability of model $\MF_1$ produce equally convergent indicators of preference for this model (see Section \ref{sec:consix}).
+Moreover, the posterior distribution of $\alpha$ evaluates more thoroughly the strength of the support for a given model than the single figure outcome of a Bayes factor or of a posterior probability, while the variability of the posterior distribution on $\alpha$ allows for a more thorough assessment of the strength of the support of one model against the other.
+Indeed, the approach allows for the possibility that, for a finite dataset, one model, both models or neither model could be acceptable, as illustrated in Section \ref{sec:firsT}.

-Third, the posterior distribution of $\alpha$ evaluates more thoroughly the strength of the support for a given model than the single figure outcome of a Bayes factor or of a posterior probability.
-The interpretation of $\alpha$ is at least as natural as the interpretation of the posterior probability, with the additional advantage of avoiding the zero-one loss setting \citep{degroot:1970,degroot:1973,berger:1985}.
-The quantity $\alpha$ and its posterior distribution provide a measure of proximity to both models for the data at hand, while being also interpretable as a propensity of the data to support, or stem from, one of the two models.
-The approach therefore allows for the possibility that, for a finite dataset, one model, both models or neither could be acceptable.
-This feature, which is missing from traditional Bayesian answers, will be seen in some of the illustrations below (Section \ref{sec:firsT}).
+Second, the mixture approach also removes the need for artificial prior probabilities on model indices, $\omega_1$ and $\omega_2$.
+These priors are rarely discussed in a classical Bayesian approach, even though they linearly impact on the posterior probabilities.
+Under the new approach, prior modelling only involves selecting an operational prior on $\alpha$, for intance a Beta $\mathcal{B}(a_0,a_0)$ distribution, with a wide range of acceptable values for the hyperparameter $a_0$, as demonstrated in Section \ref{sec:consix}.
+While the value of $a_0$ impacts the posterior distribution of $\alpha$, it can be argued that (a) it nonetheless leads to an accumulation of the mass near $1$ or $0$; (b) a sensitivity analysis on the impact of $a_0$ is straightforward to carry out; and (c) in most settings the approach can be easily calibrated by a parametric bootstrap experiment, so the prior predictive error can be directly estimated and can drive the choice of $a_0$ if need be.